 It takes a little extra time to incrementally freeze for a layered puppermint patty look, but the dogs don’t care about looks.
 You can skip that time by carefully layering thick mixtures and/or marbling.
 Or just mix it all together, as noted above.
 It all tastes the same in the end!

 - See our comprehensive post on making and storing frozen dog treats for additional info on frozen and chilled homemade treats.

 - Flexible silicone moulds (affiliate link) or ice-cube trays work great for making shaped treats or single serving sizes.
 To measure capacity, you can do a test pour from a measuring cup of water to measure the volume required to fill your mould or tray.
 Ingredients in pupsicle treats are very easily scaled, and you can customise the type and amount of flavour add-ins to suit your pet.

 - Store and serve straight from the freezer.
 Frozen treats melt quickly, especially in warm temperatures and can be messy while your pup is licking merrily, so these are best enjoyed from a bowl or outside.

 - Go natural or take care when shopping to avoid artificial sweeteners in ingredients like yogurt for your dogs.
 Xylitol (also identified as sweetener E967) is particularly dangerous for dogs.

-- Most varieties of edible culinary mints are safe for dogs in small quantities; however, don’t use mint oils or flavourings as they can contain unsuitable additives.
-Keep the quantities small to avoid and overpowering scent and flavour (and for tummy safety as with any herbs for dogs).
+- Most varieties of edible culinary mints are safe for dogs in small quantities; however, don’t use mint oils or flavourings as they might contain unsuitable additives.
+Keep the quantities small to avoid an overpowering scent and flavour (and for tummy safety).
 Mint is a herb that some dogs love, some dogs hate.
-If your dog is the latter, you can leave it out or swap the add-ins for something they enjoy more.
+If your dog is the latter, you can leave it out or swap it for something they enjoy more.